JordanMartinez/purescript-jordans-reference/21-Hello-World/02-Prelude/07-Control-Flow--Functor-to-Monad/05-Bind.md

 See its docs: [Bind](https://pursuit.purescript.org/packages/purescript-prelude/4.1.0/docs/Control.Bind)

-Below, we'll show two instances for `Bind`: 1) a flipped version of bind that shows how it relates to `Functor` and `Apply` and 2) the correct version:
+Below, we'll show two instances for `Bind`:
+1. A flipped version of bind that shows how it relates to `Functor` and `Apply`
+2. The correct version:

 ```purescript
 -- in real definition, 'f' (functor) is really 'm' (monad)